 The closer issued an intentional walk with two outs in the ninth inning to load the bases, then retired Dunn on a grounder that preserved the Rockies' 6-5 win over the Arizona Diamondbacks on Wednesday night.

-• Colorado got its second win in 11 games against Arizona this season.
+It was just the Rockies' second win over the Diamondbacks in 11 games this season.

 Rockies LHP Glendon Rusch will pitch Thursday in place of Aaron Cook, who will miss the start with lower back stiffness. ...
 Rockies INF Garrett Atkins missed his second straight game with strep throat. ...
 Taveras stole his 52nd base of the season, one short of Eric Young's franchise record set in 1996. ...
 Drew extended his hitting streak to 15 games.